spalmas/SDG-MENARO/README.md

 ## How to update the source data files

 To update the source data files, *profile.R* needs to have the information for the user.
-After checking that *profile.R* is OK, three scripts need to run:
+After that, three scripts need to run:

 -   *download_DW.R*: lines to download the data need to be uncommented.
 This script also creates .csv files with unfiltered data for each dataflow.
 These csv files can be used to skip downloading the data every time to produce *DW.Rdata*.